jonwho/CoinFlip/README.md

 ## Building the app
 We used JavaScript and jQuery whenever it made tasks easier.
 Most of the work involved working with Firebase APIs to implement CRUD operations.
-The only use of Bootstrap's CSS was in the login.html page so there was a lot of unused portions of Bootstrap.
-Using Gulp like we did in Homework 3 we did a uncss task on Bootstrap to build a CSS file for only the components we used.
-This Gulp task also proved useful for Dream Team's style.css file as there were a few unused implementations.
 To avoid an entirely monolithic JavaScript file we put our JavaScript code into team3.js separate from Dream Team's main.js file.
 Our team3.js file includes all our work that we needed to tie Firebase data into our views and features that updated our Firebase datastore.
+For some changing email/pass and logout functions we implemented those in main.js so logical groupings made code easier to read in the future.
+More detailed in our report is how we built the app for distribution.
+To quickly summarize here we made a one step build possible by using gulp to build and package our app into a dist directory.
+The newly built dist directory is ready for production because it concatenates multiple CSS and JavaScript files to combined.css and combined.js respectively.
+Thus making it easier and quicker to serve.

 ## CRUD Implementation
 For Create, we assigned a unique ID to each tag in the Add screen view.
 Users